idt12312/ENBLE/sensor/README.md

 The value of this characteristic is stored in nonvolatile memory.

 ### Battery
-This characteristic indicates battery voltage in % **multiplied by 100**.
+This characteristic indicates battery voltage of the device in mV.

 ### Temperature
 This characteristic indicates temperature in ℃ **multiplied by 10**.